sxlwrl/hospital-appointment-scheduler/README.md

 }] </br>
 </br>

-* POST **Endpoint `/api/v1/auth/doctors`**
+* POST **Endpoint `/api/v1/availabilities/`**

-  Creates a new doctor
+  Creates a new availability

-  * The server should return a status of 201 if the doctor creation was successful
+  * The server should return a status of 201 if the availability creation was successful
-  * The server should return a status of 400 if the doctor creation was unsuccessful
+  * The server should return a status of 400 if the availability creation was unsuccessful
   * The server should return a status of 401 if the patient is not logged in
-  * The server should return a status of 404 if the specialization with passed id doesnt exist
+  * The server should return a status of 404 if the doctor with passed id doesnt exist
-  * The server should return a status of 409 if the doctor already exists
 </br>
 <table>
   <tr>